Dolgans: History

 In the 17th century, the Dolgans lived in the basins of the Olenyok River and Lena River.
 They moved to their current location, Taymyr, in the 18th century.
-The Dolgan identity began to emerge during the 19th and early 20th centuries, under the influence of three groups who migrated to the Krasnoyarsk area from the Lena River and Olenyok River region: Evenks, Yakuts, Enets, and so-called tundra peasants (зату́ндренные крестья́не).
+The Dolgan identity began to emerge during the 19th and early 20th centuries, under the influence of three groups who migrated to the Krasnoyarsk area from the Lena River and Olenyok River region: Evenks, Yakuts, Enets, and the ethnic Russian tundra peasants (зату́ндренные крестья́не).

 Culture and livelihood

 Originally, the Dolgans were nomadic hunters and reindeer herders.
-However, they were prevented from following a nomadic lifestyle during the Soviet era and required to form kolkhozy (rural collectives) that – in addition to their traditional activities – engaged in reindeer breeding, fishing, dairy farming and market gardening.
+However, they were prevented from following a nomadic lifestyle during the Soviet era and required to form kolkhozy (state ‘collective farms’) that – in addition to their traditional activities – engaged in reindeer breeding, fishing, dairy farming and market gardening.
 In 1983, the anthropologist Shirin Akiner claimed: "Dolgans enjoy full Soviet citizenship.
 They are found in all occupations, though the majority are peasants and collective farm workers.
 Their standard of housing is comparable to that of other national groups in the Soviet Union."